yamin-shihab/study-notes/grade-8/social.md

         + Many hidalgos (poor nobles without land) refused to work manual labor or a trade, so they instead went to the Americas to seek their fortune.
     + Not all the people going to the Americas were seeking only riches; some wanted to make a name for themselves and earn respect in Spanish society.
 + El Cid was a Christian knight and a complex character, as he sometimes fought on the Muslim side; he became revered as Spain's national hero for some of his aspects: he was a militarily successful, loyal to his king, was generous and fair, and believed in God.
 These qualities became part of the code of chivalry.

+## Chapter 10

++ Conquistador, meaning "conqueror", was the term that the Spanish leaders in the Americas used to describe themselves.
+They also had a formula for conquering an area:
+    1. An expedition would set out from a recent colony.
+    2. After landing in a new region, the Spanish would try to meet peacefully with the first groups of Indigenous people they encounter; their aim was to discover which group in the area was the most powerful.
+    3. The Spanish would invite the leader of that powerful group to a meeting to exchange gifts.
+Then, the Spanish would seize the leader and threaten to kill him unless if his followers obeyed their orders.
+    4. If they did have to fight, the Spanish would try to do so on open ground.
+They had the advantage with their horses, armor, and weapons.
+    5. The leader of the expedition would remain as governor of the new colony and his second-in-command would organize the next expedition.
++ Hernan Cortes grew up in Spain and decided that he would go to the Caribbean where there were colonies set up.
+He believed that that was a good place to make his fortune.
+He was invited to join an expedition to conquer Cuba, and with 300 men, the Spanish conquered Cuba using the conquistador's formula.
+    + Remaining in Cuba, he was second in command to Governor Velazquez, but he then left again after the Spanish discovered a new civilization more advanced than any other they've seen: the Aztecs.
+Along the way, Spanish forces encountered many Indigenous groups that either joined the Spanish or were defeated.
+    + Velazquez tried to cancel the expedition because he was worried that Cortes would get all the glory for his discoveries, but Cortes ignored the governor.
+    + Before striking inland to the Aztec Empire, Cortes established a town independent of Velzquez, sent a ship full of treasure to Spain, and sank the other ten to prevent Velzquez loyalists from defecting from his expedition.
++ The Spanish beat the Aztecs in their war due to a few reasons:
+    + The Spanish had much more advanced weapons compared to the Aztecs:
+        + Aztec war clubs could cut and chop but required strength and shattered on hard surfaces, while Spanish swords were sharp and allowed for another hand.
+        + Wooden spears had Aztecs get in close to the enemy before thrusting at unprotected areas, while the Spanish halberd was long and had three different points.
+        + The Aztec atlatl allowed for spears to be thrown great distances with much more force than an arm, while crossbows allowed the Spanish to shoot with a very high force.
+        + The Spanish also had weapons that used gunpowder, like muskets and cannons.
+These firearms were unknown to the Aztecs and frightened and confused them.
+        + Horses helped the Spanish win because of their size, power, and speed.
+The Aztecs also didn't know about them.
+    + Disease gave the Spanish the advantage, as a smallpox epidemic broke out in Tenochtitlan.
+This ended up killing vast numbers of Aztecs and weakening their ability to resist the Spanish assault.
+The Aztecs, unlike the Spanish, had no immunity to such diseases brought by merchants and such.
+    + When Cortes's forces defeated the Tabascan people, among the gifts givens were slaves, and one of them was a woman named Malinche.
+She ended up acting as an intermediary between Cortes and Moctezuma (the Aztecs' emperor), because she could speak both Mayan and Nahuatl; she became his advisor and spy.
+Without her, Cortes couldn't have succeeded.
+        + She learned Spanish and later became Christian and became known as Dona Marina.
+        + In today's Mexican popular culture, people use the term "malinchismo" to refer to the practice of preferring foreign things to Mexican things.
+It comes from Malinche's name.
++ The Battle of Tenochtitlan consisted of several events:
+    1. Cortes and his forces were taken to live in the palace of Moctezuma's late father.
+    2. The Aztecs then showed them the glories of their city, including their golden treasures.
+This desire of wealth finally caused Cortes to attack.
+    3. The Spanish placed Moctezuma under house arrest in his palace as they looted gold and melted it down.
+Moctezuma was forced to be a subject of Spanish rule.
+    4. News came out that Spanish troops sent by governor Velazquez to arrest Cortes have arrived at the coast, so some troops were sent of to deal with that threat.
+Pedro de Alvarado was left in charge of Tenochtitlan; he gave the Aztecs permission to hold a festival, but he then had all the dancers massacred.
+    5. Cortes defeated Velazquez's forces and convinced them to join him against the Aztecs.
+When he returned, the city was in an uproar.
+He forced Moctezuma to calm his people down, but was killed by either stones being thrown or the Spanish strangling him.
+    6. The Aztecs attacked the Spanish and their allies, killing many; the rest were driven out of Tenochtitlan.
+    7. By the time Cortes returned six months later, 25% of the Aztec population was killed by the smallpox epidemic caused by the Spanish arriving.
+    8. The Spanish tore down the city and destroyed its aqueducts.
+Only 60,000 Aztecs survived in the ruined city.
+Cortes would then lay the foundations for another Spanish colony in the Americas.